feathersjs/docs/api/services.md

 app.listen(3030);
 ```

-### .customMethod(data, params)
+### Custom Methods

 A custom method is any other service method you want to expose to clients publicly.
-A custom always has a signature of `(data, params)` with the same semantics as standard service methods.
+A custom always has a signature of `(data, params)` with the same semantics as standard service methods (data is the payload, `params` is the service [params](#params)).
 They can be used with hooks and must be `async`.

 ## Feathers functionality